 HIV/AIDS Prevalence among Hispanic Persons

-As of December 31st 2012, there were 642 Hispanic persons living with HIV/AIDS in Minnesota.
-While this accounts for 9 percent of persons living with HIV/AIDS in Minnesota, Hispanic persons have nearly three times the rate of people living with HIV than white, non-Hispanic persons (256.5 per 100,000 persons and 87.4 per 100,000 persons respectively).
+As of December 31st 2013, there were 665 Hispanic persons living with HIV/AIDS in Minnesota.
+While this accounts for 9% of persons living with HIV/AIDS in Minnesota, Hispanic persons have nearly three times the rate of people living with HIV than white, non-Hispanic persons (256.7 per 100,000 persons and 88.6 per 100,000 persons respectively).

 HIV Diagnoses among Hispanic persons

-In 2012, there were 39 HIV diagnoses among Hispanics in Minnesota accounting for 12 percent of all HIV infection diagnoses.
+In 2013, there were 28 HIV diagnoses among Hispanics in Minnesota accounting for 9% of all HIV infection diagnoses that year.

 Over the past ten years new infections among Hispanic persons in Minnesota has remained relatively stable from year to year.
-However, in 2012, an increase in Hispanic males was observed, from 19 cases in 2011 to 35 in 2012, representing an increase of 84%.
-The annual number of new infections diagnosed among Hispanic females continues to be quite small with four diagnoses in 2012.
+In 2013, there were 24 new HIV diagnoses among Hispanic males.
+This is down from 35 diagnoses in 2012.
+The annual number of new infections diagnosed among Hispanic females continues to be quite small with four diagnoses in 2013.

 Mode of Exposure

-Of the 82 new HIV infections diagnosed among Hispanic males between 2010 and 2012, MSM or MSM/IDU accounted for an estimated 97 percent of diagnoses, while 1 percent were estimated to have heterosexual contact as their mode of exposure.
-The remaining 2 percent had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.
+Of the 78 new HIV infections diagnosed among Hispanic males between 2011 and 2013, MSM or MSM/IDU accounted for an estimated 92% of diagnoses, while 5% were estimated to have heterosexual contact with someone with or at risk for HIV infection as their mode of exposure.
+The remaining 2% had and other mode of exposure which includes hemophilia, transplant, transfusion or mother with HIV or HIV risk.

-Of the 11 Hispanic females diagnosed between 2010 and 2012, all 11 (100%) had an estimated mode of exposure of heterosexual contact.
-However, the number of cases among Hispanic women during the years 2010-2012 is insufficient to make further generalizations regarding risk.
+Of the 14 Hispanic females diagnosed between 2011 and 2013, 92% had an estimated mode of exposure of heterosexual contact with someone with or at risk for HIV infection.
+The remaining 8% had a risk of injection drug use.
+However, the number of cases among Hispanic women during the years 2011-2013 is insufficient to make further generalizations regarding risk.

 HIV Treatment Cascade among Hispanics

-There were 597 HIV positive Hispanics included in the HIV Treatment Cascade (PDF: 952KB/2 pages) analyses.
-Compared to the overall treatment cascade in Minnesota, Hispanics have lower percentages of retention in care and viral suppression.
-There were 23 cases among Hispanics reported in 2011 that were included in the linkage to care calculation.
-Unlike the other cascade measures, Hispanics had a higher percentage of linkage to care than the overall cascade.
+There were 41 cases among Hispanics reported in 2012 that were included in the linkage to care calculation.
+Unlike the other cascade measures, Hispanics had a higher percentage of linkage to care than the overall cascade at 93%.